Understanding the Thyroid Gland and Its Role

 • Depression, memory loss, irritability

-One food, consumed daily, that can have a disastrous effect on the thyroid is gluten, found in wheat, oats and rye grains.
+One food, consumed daily, that can have a disastrous effect is gluten, found in wheat, oats and rye grains.
 According to Dr. Datis Kharrazian, DHSc, DC, MS “Because the molecular structure of gluten so closely resembles that of the thyroid gland, the problem may be one of mistaken identity.”
-Confusion arises within the immune system and the thyroid gland begins to put out antibodies against itself consequently leading to an autoimmune condition called Hashimoto’s.
+Confusion arises within the immune system and the gland begins to put out antibodies against itself consequently leading to an autoimmune condition called Hashimoto’s.
 Gluten’s interaction with thyroid function might explain why even though symptoms of low thyroid are present, when testing Thyroid Stimulating Hormone (TSH), the results come back as normal.
 Data has confirmed that elevated TSH blood levels return to normal as a result of the patient simply avoiding gluten.

 Selenium, a trace nutrient, of which the Great Lakes States are deficient in, is needed to protect the body from viruses and to promote healthy thyroid function.
 Selenium is needed to assist a specific enzyme to convert T4 to T3.
-Low selenium levels can lead to thyroid damage and hypothyroidism.
+Low selenium levels can lead to endocrine gland damage and hypothyroidism.
 Due to its immune protective properties, selenium deficiency is thought to trigger viruses into attacking and reproducing.

 It is important to identify the disruptors causing hypothyroidism or Hashimoto’s.
-Working with an alternative health care provider who is focused on the cause of disease can help transform the tired, fully symptomatic thyroid patient into an energetic, robust person eager to experience life again.
+Working with an alternative health care provider who is focused on the cause of disease can help transform the tired, fully symptomatic patient into an energetic, robust person eager to experience life again.